adamjuhasz/documentation/my-first-bot.md

 });
 ```

+Click **Save** on the toolbar and wait a few moments as the tests run, we'll receive a confirmation that all tests passed.

 ---
 ### Deploy
 What's a bot good for if no one can talk to it.
 Let's deploy our first bot.
 Click on the **platforms** tab.
 Click the floating action button to add a new platform.
 Select Facebook as the platform.
 Open a new tab and go to [developers.facebook.com](https://developers.facebook.com) and create a new bot.